twrzes/TAQLoRe/docs/index.rst

 - Usage of splice-site-based approach (part4 and part5).
 - Description of output files.
 - Description of scripts.
-- Description of example datasat.
+- Description of example dataset.

 .. toctree::
    :maxdepth: 2